+Your first line of defense, Rumsey explains, is to be aware of your food differences from the start.
+"When we start dating someone new, we generally aren't concerned about what their food preferences are," she points out.
+"But as time goes on, what seemed like not a big deal at first can morph into a real issue."
 So before you say "I do," tell your partner what your priorities are when it comes to food.
 "Communication is key," Rumsey says.
 "Food is more than just nourishment for people.
 It is linked to how they were raised, their beliefs, their family, and more.
-Understanding what your differences are, and why your partner eats a certain way, can help you to each be more accepting."
+Understanding what your differences are, and why your SO eats a certain way, can help you to each be more accepting."

-Beyond that, Greer says, if your partner won't participate in your own healthful eating habits and is flaunting foods that would break your diet, "you can always step out and leave the room until they're finished," she says.
+Once you've tied the knot, Greer says it's more important to focus on your own food habits than what your spouse puts on his or her plate.
+"Rather than telling your partner what to eat or not to eat, concentrate on your own eating habits.
+Put your energy into taking care of yourself."
+Beyond that, Greer says, if your SO won't participate in your own healthy eating habits and is flaunting foods that would break your diet, "you can always step out and leave the room until they're finished," she says.
 "You can also make sure you have your own snacks so you can join in without being unhealthy."

-Finally, despite your diet differences, it's important to compromise.
-"Neither partner needs to completely revamp their diets, but both should be willing to compromise," Rumsey says.
+Finally, despite your dietary differences, it's important to compromise.
+"Neither spouse needs to completely revamp their diets, but both should be willing to compromise," Rumsey says.
 For example, if you're a meat-eater married to a vegan, go meat-free one or two meals a week, and try to find recipes that can easily be made both vegan and non-vegan for you, she suggests.
 "Try a new recipe that you both agree on.
 Getting in the kitchen and experimenting with foods is a great way to bond with your partner while expanding your palate."